Jejomar Binay: Platform

-Post-vice presidency
+Post-vice presidency (2016–present)

 Binay lost the 2016 presidential election to Davao City Mayor Rodrigo Duterte.
-He called Duterte three days after the election to personally congratulate him.
+He called Duterte three days after the election to congratulate him.
 Later, in 2017, Binay became the founding dean of the University of Makati College of Law.
 In 2019, Binay unsuccessfully ran in the congressional election in Makati's 1st district against former acting mayor Romulo Peña Jr.

 Binay had also voiced out in political issues during the Duterte administration.
 He supported ABS-CBN amidst its franchise renewal controversy.
 He also stands against the controversial Anti-Terrorism Act of 2020.
 He has criticized the Duterte administration for failing to manage the COVID-19 pandemic situation in the Philippines.
 He also said that lawyers are more scared under Duterte than they were under former President Ferdinand Marcos.

+2022 senatorial bid

-On July 24, 2021, Senate President Vicente Sotto III said that Binay will be running for a senatorial seat in 2022.
-Binay was named to the senatorial slate of Sotto's running mate for president, Senator Panfilo Lacson, as well as to the MP3 Alliance and TRoPa of presidential aspirants Manny Pacquiao and Leni Robredo, respectively, as guest candidate.
-His Senate bid was also endorsed by vice presidential aspirant Sara Duterte, the Makabayan bloc, Iglesia ni Cristo, and the Council of Bishops of the United Church of Christ in the Philippines.
+On July 24, 2021, Senate President Vicente Sotto III said that Binay would be running for a senatorial seat in 2022.
+Binay was named to the senatorial slate of Sotto's running mate for president, Senator Panfilo Lacson, as well as to the MP3 Alliance and TRoPa of presidential aspirants Manny Pacquiao and Leni Robredo, respectively, as a guest candidate.
+His Senate bid was also endorsed by vice presidential aspirant Sara Duterte, former President Gloria Macapagal Arroyo, the Makabayan bloc, Iglesia ni Cristo, and the Council of Bishops of the United Church of Christ in the Philippines.
 However, he lost in his bid, placing 13th out of the 12 seats up for election with more than 13 million votes.

+Acquittals

+In December 2024, the Sandiganbayan granted the demurrer and acquitted Binay, his son Jejomar Binay Jr. and all the accused in the Makati Science High School case.
+In August 2025, it also acquitted the elder Binay of multiple charges—one count of malversation of public funds, four counts of graft, and nine counts of falsification of public documents—related to the construction of the allegedly overpriced Makati City Hall Building II (Parking Building) that began during his mayoral term.

+2025 Makati local elections

+In 2025, Binay endorsed the Makati mayoralty bid of his daughter Nancy, who ran against his son-in-law Luis Campos (husband of his daughter, outgoing Mayor Abigail Binay) and won.

 Personal life

-Binay is married to Dr. Elenita Sombilo Binay, who also served as Mayor of Makati from 1998 to 2001.
+Binay is married to Dr. Elenita Sombillo, who also served as Mayor of Makati from 1998 to 2001.
 They have five children: